anshu0612/geocoded-tweets-analysis-dashboard/README.md

 - Hit http://localhost:5000/ to see the application running :rocket:.

-# Running the Application for Custom Country-specific or Global Level Tweets Data
+# Visualizing the key insights from custom country-specific or global level tweets data

 The application starts processing tweets that are ingested into the remote MongoDB server.